 How Do You Orgasm?
 A CHEEX Guide

-Here is what is actually happening when you orgasm and what you can do to make it work
+Here’s what happens when you orgasm and what you can do to make it work.

 Share

-We end the month of July by celebrating National Orgasm Day.
-A holiday dedicated to raising awareness of your sexual pleasure, the issues surrounding it, and the joy of getting orgasmic.
-Although sex and intimacy is so much more than reaching an orgasm, there are wonderful benefits to loosing yourself in the moment of the climax.
+As we bid farewell to July, we celebrate National Orgasm Day, a holiday dedicated to raising awareness about sexual pleasure, the issues surrounding it, and the sheer joy of getting orgasmic.
+Although sex and intimacy are about so much more than reaching an orgasm, there are wonderful benefits to losing yourself in the moment of the climax.

-Orgasms are defined as the climax of sexual excitement resulting in muscle contractions and, for someone with a penis, ejaculation.
-You can experience orgasms in multiple ways, both on your own and with others, often enhanced through a powerful combination of visual/mental stimulation and physical sensation.
-The genitals play an important role in connecting with the arousal of sexual pleasure, however, there are numerous areas of the body, known as the erogenous zones, that also excite sexual feelings.
-These include the nipples, lips, ears, buttocks, anus, toes, fingers, and inner thigh.
-Combine this with a kinky leather outfit or your love of feet and the journey to reaching an orgasm has already become more exciting.
+Orgasms are defined as the climax of sexual excitement, marked by muscle contractions and, for people with penises, ejaculation.
+You can experience orgasms in multiple ways, both solo and with partner(s).
+A powerful combination of visual/mental stimulation and physical sensation often enhances the experience.
+While genital stimulation is integral to sexual pleasure, erogenous zones across the body, such as nipples, lips, ears, buttocks, anus, toes, fingers, and inner thighs, also contribute to the excitement.
+Add a touch of kink, like a leather outfit or a love for feet, and the journey to orgasm becomes even more thrilling.

-Facilitating orgasms on your own or with a partner can take months of trust building, practise and patience.
-The challenge of sexual dysfunction is another reality many people face, with pre-ejaculation and vaginal dryness causing barriers along the road to sexual pleasure.
-Understanding what your boundaries are and how you can feel safe and peaceful in the moment is an essential way of relaxing into the moment and letting go of insecurities and fears.
-Know that an orgasm is part of a four stage process.
-From the start of those flirtatious texts to the butt naked playing, we are constantly moving between varying states of arousal.
-The more you can recognise the characteristics of this “sexual response cycle”, the better you can understand your body’s preference of touch and pleasure.
+Attaining orgasms, whether alone or with a partner, involves building trust, practising and exercising patience.
+Sexual dysfunction, encompassing issues like pre-ejaculation and vaginal dryness, can present challenges on the path to pleasure.
+Understanding your boundaries and feeling safe and peaceful in the moment is an essential way of relaxing and letting go of insecurities and fears.
+Know that an orgasm is part of a four-stage process.
+From flirtatious texts to butt-naked playing, we are constantly moving between varying states of arousal.
+The more you can recognise the characteristics of this “sexual response cycle”, the better you can understand your body’s preference for touch and pleasure.

 Every Orgasm Is Different

-Contrary to what people may believe, penetrative sex is not the only way you can reach an orgasm.
-Anal sex, oral sex, clitorial massage, tantric massage, flogging and facilitating pain are all ways of stimulating the bodies sexual response cycle.
+Contrary to popular belief, penetrative sex is not the only way you can reach an orgasm.
+Anal sex, oral sex, clitorial massage, tantric massage, flogging and pain facilitation are all ways of stimulating the body’s sexual response cycle.
 Audio erotica, pornography, dressing up or watching a strip tease can also get you in the mood.
-By engaging in what we find erotic mentally and connecting it with what we find arousing physically, we can kick start our sexual response cycle into connecting with more pleasure.
+The fusion of mental eroticism with physical arousal kickstarts the sexual response cycle into a connection with heightened pleasure.

-Our “sexual response cycle” defines the build up and come down of an orgasm, and it differs from person to person, experience to experience.
-Based on a cycle of desire, arousal, orgasm, and resolution, tuning into the changes that happen in the body is a good way to read one another’s mood and become more intune with the sexual chemistry bubbling away beneath the surface.
-Bear in mind not everyone’s intention when engaging in a sexual activity is to orgasm, sometimes people are motivated by a desire for intimacy, money, or a BDSM power dynamic.
+Our “sexual response cycle” defines the build-up and come-down of an orgasm, and it differs from person to person and from experience to experience.
+Based on a cycle of desire, arousal, orgasm and resolution, tuning into the changes that happen in the body is a good way to read one another’s mood and become more in tune with the sexual chemistry bubbling away beneath the surface.
+Bear in mind that not everyone’s intention when engaging in sexual activity is to orgasm, sometimes people are motivated by a desire for intimacy, money or a BDSM power dynamic.

 The journey begins with desire, the feeling of becoming turned on.
 This initial stage can last from a few minutes to several hours.
-Through flirtation, touch, erotic language or sexually stimulating visuals we can recognise desire through our nipples becoming harder and erect.
-Your pussy might start getting wet with it’s natural lubrication and you might feel the vaginal wall begin to swell.
-Breasts can become fuller and an increased blood flow to the genitals results in the clitoris and labia minora (the inner lips of a vulva) swelling.
-Similarly, an increased blood flow to the penis causes an erection, as well as the scrotum tightening, and the secretion of lubricating fluid.
+With flirtation, touch, erotic language or sexually stimulating visuals, we can recognise desire through our nipples becoming harder and erect.
+Your pussy might start self-lubricating, and you might feel the vaginal wall begin to swell.
+Breasts can become fuller, while an increased blood flow to the genitals results in the swelling of the clitoris and labia minora (the inner vulva).
+Similarly, an increased blood flow to the penis triggers an erection, tightens the scrotum and prompts the secretion of lubricating fluid.

-The second stage is a heightened sense of arousal which lasts until you reach the brink of an orgasm.
-All the above characteristics increase and become more intense.
-A vagina will continue to swell and the vagina wall can turn a darker colour.
-The clitoris can become enlarged and highly sensitive (maybe even painful to touch).
-A penis may release pre-cum and the testicales can move up into the scrotum.
-Blood pressure, heart rate, and breathing continue to intensify while your muscles can become more tense.
-Interestingly, muscle spasms can also begin in your feet, hands, and face.
+The second stage is marked by a heightened sense of arousal that lasts until you reach the brink of an orgasm.
+All the aforementioned characteristics increase and intensify.
+The vagina will continue to swell, and the vagina wall may adopt a darker colour.
+The clitoris enlarges, becoming highly sensitive—maybe even tender to the touch.
+In the case of a penis, pre-cum may be released, and the testicles move upwards, into the scrotum.
+Meanwhile, blood pressure, heart rate, and breath rate climb, accompanied by increased muscle tension.
+Interestingly, muscle spasms can also begin in your feet, hands and face.

-It’s at this point that you can play with edging.
+It’s at this point that you can play with “edging”.
 Keep yourself or your partner on the brink of their orgasm by playing with the intensity of your touch.
-Stop and restart what you’re doing so as to prolong the build up.
-This can result in a more intense and pleasurable orgasm, and is a great way to experiment with power dynamics by being in control of someone else’s climactic moment.
+Stop and restart what you’re doing to prolong the build-up.
+This can result in a more intense and pleasurable orgasm and is a great way to experiment with power dynamics by being in control of someone else’s climactic moment.

-Stage three is the almighty orgasm which is the shortest of the phases and can last for as little as a few seconds.
-It’s the climax of the sexual response cycle but the end result can vary far and wide.
-I’ve found it can be a quick burst of some muscle tension accompanied by some heavier breathing or a full blown, bodily eruption of mysterious, lightning bolts of pleasure that transport me into another dimension.
-This is often dependent on how safe and relaxed I feel with the person or environment that I’m in.
+Stage three is the almighty orgasm, the briefest of the phases, spanning as little as a few seconds.
+It’s the climax of the sexual response cycle, but the result can vary widely.
+It might manifest as a quick burst of muscle tension accompanied by some heavier breathing but also a full-blown, bodily eruption of mysterious lightning bolts of pleasure that transport me into another dimension.
+The experience often hinges on safety and relaxation within the given person or environment.

-Physically, the signs of an orgasm can be read by these following characteristics.
-Breathing, heart rate, and blood pressure reach their peak and result in a rapid intake of oxygen.
-A sudden, powerful release of sexual tension results in the vagina muscles beginning to contract while rhythmic contractions can be felt in the uterus.
-At the base of the penis, muscle contractions lead to the ejaculation of semen.
-While muscles in your feet can spasm and a body rash “sex flush” can appear on the skin.
+Physically, an orgasm can be discerned through the following characteristics: breath rate, heart rate and blood pressure reach their peak, resulting in a rapid intake of oxygen.
+At the same time, a sudden, powerful release of sexual tension prompts rhythmic contractions in vaginal muscles and the uterus.
+In the case of penises, muscle contractions lead to the ejaculation of semen.
+Also, muscles in your feet can spasm, and a body rash “sex flush” can appear on the skin.

 Aftercare

-The final stage is known as resolution, when the body slowly returns back to an unaroused state.
-The engorged genitals relax and reduce once again in size.
-During this time, it’s important to recognise what one another needs, be it a hug or other forms of after-care, including rehydration, sleep and gentle caressing.
-For male bodied people, it is difficult to have multiple orgasms because it takes longer to recover after ejaculation.
-However, for women and people with vulvas, they are able to have multiple orgasms during and after resolution.
-This is something I’d definitely encourage anyone to indulge in!
+The concluding stage, called resolution, marks the gradual return of the body to an unaroused state.
+The engorged genitals relax and diminish in size once again.
+At this time, it’s important to tune in to each other’s needs, whether through a comforting hug or other forms of after-care, such as rehydration, sleep and gentle caressing.
+Notably, for male-bodied people, it is difficult to have multiple orgasms because it takes longer to recover after ejaculation.
+However, women and people with vulvas can have multiple orgasms during and after resolution, an indulgence I wholeheartedly encourage.

 Share